emagiz/emdocs/mds/microlearning/intermediate-securing-your-data-traffic-index.md

 		<main class="master">
 	<h2 class="title">Securing your Data Traffic</h2>
     <p>
-       In this course, we will focus on certificates and how these certificates can secure your data traffic between systems.
+       In this course, we will build on our knowledge on certificates and learn more on the topic of securing your data traffic.
+If you are unsure what certificates are please revisit the novice course on this topic for context.
         </br></br>
         - Total time: between 15 and 25 minutes
         </br>